SMB OS Operators, Part IV: Peter Krasilovsky

-For the fourth installment in our series on SMB OS—the broader range of SMB functions that fall outside of, but dovetail with, marketing—we’re cheating and deviating from “operators.”
+In our most recent interview about SMB OS—the broader range of SMB functions that fall outside of, but dovetail with, marketing—we’re cheating and deviating from “operators.”
 Peter Krasilovsky, who publishes Local Onliner, is a leading thinker on SMB OS with years of analyst coverage in SMB payment processing and loyalty strategies.

 In this recent interview, he gives us his take on the state of SMB OS today.